Golgautier/nke-labs/10_Kasten/readme.md

    > 1. Use helm install command to deploy kasten.
 It can take a couple of seconds to have an output saying kasten as been deployed.
    >    `helm install k10 kasten/k10 --namespace=kasten-io`
-   > 2. Once kasten deploy, you should use kubectl port-foward command to get access to Kasten Dashboard `kubectl --namespace kasten-io port-forward service/gateway 8080:8000`
+   > 2. Once kasten deploy, you should use kubectl port-foward command to get access to Kasten Dashboard `kubectl --namespace kasten-io port-forward service/gateway 8080:8000 --address 0.0.0.0`
    > 3. From you laptop, you should be able to access Kasten dashboard from a Web Browser at this address http://127.0.0.1:8080/k10/#/
    > 4. Kasten is now deployed, and ready to be configured.
 Keep this window Open.